 - They failed in that duty of care

-- The failure is the direct cause of the accident
+- The failure is the direct cause of the incident

 How Long Do I Have to File a Wrongful Death Claim in California?